 Yes, subject to the usual Allied Health Professional Development Fund (AHPDF) parameters, pharmacists in Ontario may be able to submit their course tuition for reimbursement.
-For more information, refer to: http://www.ahpdf.ca/.
+For more information, refer to: https://www.ahpdf.ca/.
 Please note that as of April 2020, the AHPDF program has been discontinued.

 This depends on the specific clinical rotation course segment you are taking.
 If you are completing PHARM 497 in your usual workplace, then you can continue to be paid as per your usual work arrangements.
 If you are volunteering at an alternate site to generate cases for PHARM 497 – this will be an unpaid arrangement.
 Rotations in PHARM 498 & 499 will be unpaid.
 Please refer to the Clinical Rotations page for more information.